 Erica Piccotti has given performances at many renowned Italian music festivals such as the Rome Chamber Music Festival, the Alfredo Piatti International Cello Festival and the Chigiana International Festival.
 As a soloist she has performed with the Zagreb Soloists, the Orquesta Sinfónica del Estado de México and the Orchestra Sinfonica Abruzzese.

 She plays a cello by Francesco Ruggeri (Cremona 1692) loaned to her by the Fondazione Micheli in Milan.

 Erica Piccotti performed alongside Gidon Kremer, Christian Tetzlaff, Steven Isserlis and Sir András Schiff in Chamber Music Connects the World in 2018.
 In 2018 she was an active participant in the Cello Masterclasses, where she was awarded the Landgrave of Hesse Prize.
 In 2019 she performed at the Kronberg Academy Festival.
 Since October 2017, Erica Piccotti has been studying at Kronberg Academy with Frans Helmerson.
-Her studies are funded by the Benno and Ursula Stork-Wersborg Stipendium.
+Her studies are funded by the Benno and Ursula Stork-Wersborg Scholarship.

 Erica Piccotti in concert